Analyzing and Improving the Image Quality of StyleGAN: Progressive growing revisited

 \tablsun

-At the start of training, we can see that the new skip generator behaves similar to progressive growing\,---\,now achieved without changing the network topology.
-It would thus be reasonable to expect the highest resolution to dominate towards the end of the training.
-The plot, however, shows that this fails to happen in practice, which indicates that the generator may not be able to ``fully utilize'' the target resolution.
-To verify this, we inspected the generated images manually and noticed that they generally lack some of the pixel-level detail that is present in the training data\,---\,the images could be described as being sharpened versions of $512^2$ images instead of true $1024^2$ images.

-This leads us to hypothesize that there is a capacity problem in our networks, which we test by doubling the number of feature maps in the highest-resolution layers of both networks. \footnote{We double the number of feature maps in resolutions $64^2$--$1024^2$ while keeping other parts of the networks unchanged.
-This increases the total number of trainable parameters in the generator by 22\% (25M $\rightarrow$ 30M) and in the discriminator by 21\% (24M $\rightarrow$ 29M).} This brings the behavior more in line with expectations: Figure~\ref{fig:resolutionusage}b shows a significant increase in the contribution of the highest-resolution layers, and Table~\ref{tab:main}, row~\arch{f} shows that FID and Recall improve markedly.

-Table~\ref{tab:lsun} compares StyleGAN and our improved variant in several LSUN categories, again showing clear improvements in FID and significant advances in PPL.
+Table~\ref{tab:lsun} compares StyleGAN and StyleGAN2 in four LSUN categories, again showing clear improvements in FID and significant advances in PPL.
 It is possible that further increases in the size could provide additional benefits.